Mixed martial arts prodigy Victoria Lee dies at 18

-(KHON) – Victoria Lee, a mixed martial arts prodigy and younger sister of current ONE Championship champions Angela and Christian Lee, has died at the age of 18.
+HAWAII (KHON) — Victoria Lee, a mixed martial arts prodigy and younger sister of current ONE Championship champions Angela and Christian Lee, has died at the age of 18.
+Considered an MMA phenom due to her age, she finishes her career undefeated—though far sooner than any fans of the sport expected.

-Lee’s death, which occurred on Dec.
-26, 2022, was announced on Angela Lee’s personal Instagram account on Saturday morning.
+Lee’s death—which occurred on December 26, 2022—was announced on Angela Lee’s personal Instagram account on Saturday morning.
 The cause of death was not disclosed at the time of the announcement.

-As a wrestler at Mililani High School, Lee won an HHSAA championship in the 117-pound weight class in 2020.
+As a wrestler at Mililani High School, Lee won a Hawaii High School Athletic Association championship in the 117-pound weight class in 2020.
 She signed her first professional mixed martial arts contract later that year at the age of 16, joining her two older siblings at ONE.

 Lee went 3-0 as a professional, winning all three of her fights in 2021.
-All three fights were finished by Lee using different methods.
+She finished each of the three fights using different methods.

 Her pro debut was a victory over Sunisa Srisan via rear-naked choke on Feb.
 26, 2021.
 She followed that with an armbar submission over Wang Luping in the first round of a fight that took place on July 30, 2021.
 Lee then finished off a dominant 2021 with a TKO over Victoria Souza in the second round of a Sept.
 24 bout.
 All three of her ONE fights took place in Singapore.